Important Policy Memorandums

 Requesting Medical Records

-To protect your identity and the release of the correct records, completion of the Medical Records Request Form (PDF) is required to release your medical records.
-Please mail or fax your completed Request for Airman Medical Records form to:
+To protect your identity and the release of the correct records, you are required to submit a completed Medical Records Request Form (PDF) authorizing the release of your medical records.

 CAMI, Building 13